-When it comes determining how much soap to use in the dishwasher, it can be easy to just fill the soap dispenser to the brim and call it good.
+When it comes to determining how much soap to use in the dishwasher, it can be easy to just fill the soap dispenser to the brim and call it good.
 But we’ve got news for you: You may very well be using too much soap!
-You could also be using not enough soap, but this is less common as modern dishwashers generally having better water efficiency than older models.
+You might also not be using enough soap, but this is far less likely as modern dishwashers generally have much better water efficiency than older models.

-You can save yourself a bit of money and improve dishwasher performance by following these simple guidelines
+Using too much dishwasher detergent can leave behind residue that clogs your drain and allows mildew to grow.
+It can also leave deposits on your dishes that make them look cloudy and stained.
+You can save yourself a bit of money and improve dishwasher performance though by following these simple guidelines

 How Much Soap to Use in the Dishwasher